Nagalakshmi-create/PythonTaskFiles/timeseries_forecasting_lstm/README.md

-I this task I had done time series forecasting for univariate and multivariate.
+For this task I had done time series forecasting for univariate and multivariate.
 For the univariate I had taken a dataset of Electric power consumed for each hour.

 For the multivariate I had taken a dataset of Metro data for prediction of traffic volume for each hour.